gnu-octave/bootstrap/README.md

 * Create more documentation and guidance for using the functions in this package
 * Add function equivalent to Matlab's `meanEffectSize` - use `bootknife` for effect size confidence intervals when n > 7.
+* Pay more attention to handling NaN and +/-Inf values